European Lawyers practising in the UK

-Registration with us as an REL gives you the following rights, subject to compliance with our Standards and Regulations (see heading 3.1 below)
+Registration with us as an REL gives you the following rights, subject to compliance with our Standards and Regulations (see heading 4.1 below):

 - to provide reserved probate services (subject to certain limits – see below)

-- to provide financial services in the UK as part of your legal practice in an SRA-regulated entity, to the extent permitted under the SRA Financial Services (Scope) Rules,
+- to provide financial services in the UK as part of your legal practice in an SRA-regulated entity, to the extent permitted under our Standards and Regulations.

-- to apply for admission as a solicitor, provided you meet the requirements under Article 10 of the Establishment Directive and Part V of the Establishment Regulations,
+- until 31 December 2024, to apply for admission as a solicitor, provided that you meet the eligibility requirements (see Part 6 below)

 Although you are permitted to carry on the reserved legal activities referred to above, these are subject to the following restrictions:

-Conveyancing – You are only entitled to prepare instruments and lodge documents relating to the transfer or charge of land in England and Wales if you are a member of a profession listed in Regulation 12 of the Establishment Regulations (see Appendix 2.)
+- Conveyancing – You are not entitled to prepare instruments or lodge documents relating to the transfer or charge of land in England and Wales.

-Probate – You are only entitled to prepare papers on which to found or oppose a grant of probate or letters of administration if you are a member of one of the professions listed in Regulation 13 of the Establishment Regulations (see Appendix 2).
+- Probate – You are not entitled to prepare papers on which to found or oppose a grant of probate or letters of administration.

 As an REL there are few limitations on the ways in which you may practise.
-The following are examples of the ways in which you may practice:
+The following are examples of the ways in which you may practise:

 - an employee.

-- in an authorised non-SRA firm – ie a law firm which is authorised by one of the other approved regulators, or
+- In an authorised non-SRA firm – ie a law firm which is authorised by one of the other approved regulators.

 Once you are registered with us as an REL, you must comply with our Standards and Regulations which apply to your practice as an REL and, if you have set up an authorised body, to the entity itself.
 It is important to familiarise yourself with our Standards and Regulations.
-Many of the Standards and Regulations will apply to you however you practise as an REL but in particular the Principles, Code of Conduct for Solicitors, RELs and RFLs, the Authorisation of Individuals Regulations and the Regulatory and Disciplinary Procedure Rules.
+Many of the Standards and Regulations will apply to you however you practise as an REL but, in particular:

-You must also continue to comply with your home state rules.
-If there is a conflict between those rules and our Standards and Regulations, our Standards and Regulations will take precedence (Article 6 of the Directive).
+You must also continue to comply with the rules applicable to your Swiss professional title.
+If there is a conflict between those rules and our Standards and Regulations, our Standards and Regulations will take precedence in relation to your practise in England and Wales.